I - Anomaly

 Forget Rose and storming into her office to settle the score.
 This thing here?
 This quarter insisting it comes from the year 2025?
 This is much more interesting!

 “Hey man, is there anything else you need?”
-The kid asked, shattering the assemblage of my thoughts.
-He held his arms out, suggesting if there was no further business to conduct, I should move along.
+The kid shattered the assemblage of my thoughts.
+He held his arms out, suggesting if there was no further business to conduct then I should move along.

 I rammed my fingers into my back pocket to withdraw the remaining coins.
 I wanted to check for additional future dated money.
 It came as no surprise they all fell within this year of 2006 or earlier.
 A check of the remaining bills in my wallet produced the same.
 This mysterious ‘FutureQuarter’ from 2025?
 It was the sole exception.

-The loose change I carried originated from Sbarro’s Pizza, courtesy the pimply faced kid working the cash register.
-I paid for lunch in cash and left the coin change on the serving tray
+The loose change I carried originated from Sbarro’s Pizza courtesy the pimply faced kid working the cash register.
+I paid for lunch in cash and left the coin change on the serving tray.
+I stopped to realize the futility of the situation.
+In all likelihood, the coin has probably changed hands tens, hundreds, or thousands of times before today.
+Money changes hands so often.
+I frowned.
+Now what?

-I stared out the skylight window embedded in the ceiling of the food court, far above me.
-Lost in thought, I witnessed a freak flash of lightning among the puffy white cumulus clouds scattered across the blue Florida sky.
+I stared out the skylight window embedded in the ceiling of the food court.
+I witnessed a freak flash of lightning among the puffy white cumulus clouds scattered across the blue Florida sky.
 I tightened my lips and squint my eyes in anticipation of the thunder that typically follows.

 As I returning to my default composure, I concluded that perhaps somewhere in the adjacent parking lot, a mercury vapor lamp lost control in its final throes of life.